 To the contrary, the calculations of CRPropa differ significantly from the assumed analytical model already for sources at redshifts $z \gtrsim 0.3$.
 The difference reaches 30\% at 100~GeV for the source at redshift $z=0.3$ and reaches up to 100\% for further away sources (not shown in the bottom panel of the figure).
-The discrepancy between the numerical and analytical model in the CRPropa code are due to simplified evolution of the EBL with redshift in which the real evolution of EBL is replaced by the renormalization of EBL spectrum taken at $z=0$ with a factor $s(z)$\citep{CRPropa}.
+The discrepancy between the numerical and analytical model in the CRPropa code is due to simplified evolution of the EBL with redshift in which the real evolution of EBL is replaced by the renormalization of EBL spectrum taken at $z=0$ with a factor $s(z)$ \citep{CRPropa}.
+One can see from \citep{CRPropa} that this approach reproduces correctly the change the of EBL photon density over time.
+On the over hand it completely ignores the relative evolution of two EBL bumps because the shape of the spectrum remains fixed.
+Since the photon number density in the infrared peak of the EBL is much higher than in optical this means that the renormalization of the spectrum traces only evolution of the infrared peak while evolution of the optical peak becomes unphysical and strongly coupled to the infrared peak.
+Thus, one can understand the reason for overestimated absorption in CRPropa.
+Absorption of TeV gamma-rays occurs mainly on optical background photons.
+At redshift $z=0$ in the EBL model of \citet{franceschini08} the two EBL peaks are of comparable strength while at $z=1$ the far infrared peak become much stronger than optical.
+Consequently applying the EBL spectrum shape at $z=0$ two compute optical depth at $z=1$ results in enhanced absorption at energies $\sim$ 100~GeV - 10~TeV.
 This CRPropa limitation is known \citep{CRPropa}.
-Our result shows explicitly that such a simplification starts to produce incorrect results already starting from moderate redshifts $\sim 0.3$.
+Our result shows explicitly that such a simplification starts to produce unphysical results already starting from moderate redshifts $\sim 0.3$.